Three Steps to Remote Pair Programming with VS Code

 Step 1: Install CodeTogether

-CodeTogether is a plugin that lets you host a pair programming session from Visual Studio Code.
+CodeTogether is an extension that lets you live share VS Code.
 Invite anyone to join—they can join from VS Code, Eclipse, IntelliJ, or even a browser.
 Full end-to-end source encryption ensures all code stays secure.

-To get started, simply install CodeTogether directly from your VS Code via the Visual Studio Marketplace.
+To get started, simply install CodeTogether directly from Visual Studio Code via the Visual Studio Marketplace.

 Free plan always available!